- Rite of Christian Initiation for Adults or equivalent.

 We all know murder and mayhem are wrong.

-On the road to Damascus, Paul experienced the new covenant "Torah of the heart" and his letters reflect that, but it took time, even for Paul.
+On the road to Damascus, Paul experienced the renewed covenant "Torah of the heart" and his letters reflect that, but it took time, even for Paul.
 After that eye-opener, like Ben Hogan, it took Paul years before he was prepared and ready to lead the way.

 But when he who had set me apart before I was born, and who called me by his grace, was pleased to reveal his Son to me, in order that I might preach him among the Gentiles, I did not immediately consult with anyone; nor did I go up to Jerusalem to those who were apostles before me, but I went away into Arabia, and returned again to Damascus.